CppProgrammer23/MachineLearning-ComputerVision/Tensorflow/Readme.md

 1/ C/C++ >> General >> Additional Include Directory: add the path where the include folder lives. (it's in the folder libtensorflow windows x86-64 cpu or libtensorflow windows x86-64 gpu)

-2/ a) Linker >> General >> Additional Library Directory: add the path where the lib folder lives.
+2/ a) Linker >> General >> Additional Library Directory: add the path where the lib folder lives

    b) Input >> Additional Dependencies >> add: tensorflow.lib

 3/ save and ok.